Explained: How Kerala is tackling Coronavirus from the experience drawn from fighting Nipah in 2018

 A meeting of top health officials and doctors, chaired by Principal Secretary, Health, is held everyday to coordinate action to prevent the spread of the virus.
 All important meetings are attended by the health minister.

-Monitoring of those who are home quarantined are done by the primary health centres with the help of local bodies.
-Out Patient wings for attending to coronavirus cases have been made operational in all government general hospitals and medical colleges in the state.
+Monitoring of those who are home quarantined is done by the primary health centres with the help of local bodies.
+Out-Patient wings for attending to coronavirus cases have been made operational in all government general hospitals and medical colleges in the state.

 Isolation wards have also been set up in such hospitals and supply of necessary medical equipment needed for health workers also ensured.
 All these steps were taken drawing on the experience of battling the Nipah virus outbreak in the state in May 2018, which was reported in North Kerala districts of Kozhikode and Malappuram.